shuzijun/leetcode-editor/doc/LoginHelp.md

   </p>

 ## browser login
-  This login requires additional download of dependent files.
+  ~~This login requires additional download of dependent files.
 Download the compressed package with the version number ** jcef ** at the [releases](https://github.com/shuzijun/leetcode-editor/releases) address.
-After downloading, decompress it to the path of JCEFFilePath shown on the configuration page.
+After downloading, decompress it to the path of JCEFFilePath shown on the configuration page.~~
-  If there is a resource file in the path, this login method will be used first, but this method is not compatible.
-If it cannot be loaded normally, you need to delete the contents of the folder and log in using other methods.
+  ~~If there is a resource file in the path, this login method will be used first, but this method is not compatible.
+If it cannot be loaded normally, you need to delete the contents of the folder and log in using other methods.~~
+  Starting from version 6.8, external mounting of JCEF is no longer supported.
+Instead, JCEF provided by JetBrains is used.
+The supported version is 2020.2+.
+If you meet the conditions of use, you can check JCEF in the configuration item.